Azure/Enterprise-Scale/docs/wiki/Community-Calls.md

 ### Slides

-A PDF of the PowerPoint slides are available [here.](./media/community-calls/aug-2021/ESLZ-Community-Call-25082021.pdf)
+A PDF of the PowerPoint slides is available [here.](./media/community-calls/aug-2021/ESLZ-Community-Call-25082021.pdf)